dmbarbour/glas/docs/GlasApps.md

 Requirements:

 * access to stdio resources
+ * stderr might be reserved for debug logs
 * args and environment variables
 * filesystem access - browsing, reading, writing
 * network access - TCP and UDP is sufficient